 Lansing Lunchbox

-Lansing Lunchbox’s mission is to combat hunger and food insecurity by providing nutritious foods to kids in our community so they can grow, learn, and thrive.
-Our work supports the physical, mental, social, and academic well-being of students in the Lansing Central School District.
-The Healthy Snack for All program ensures that all students, particularly those who suffer from food insecurity, have access to a snack during the day.
+Lansing Lunchbox‘s mission is to combat hunger and food insecurity by providing nutritious foods to kids in our community so they can grow, learn, and thrive.
+Their work supports the physical, mental, social, and academic well-being of students in the Lansing Central School District.

 Legal Assistance of Western New York, Inc.

 LawNY is a law firm for poor and low-income people.
-Law NY provides free assistance and representation in civil cases and there is no cost for any of the services provided.
+Law NY provides free assistance and representation in civil cases, and there is no cost for any of the services they provide.
 Law NY believes that everyone has the right to equal justice regardless of the ability to pay.
 The Ithaca office has been in business for over fifty years and serves all of Tompkins County.

 Lifelong

-Lifelong enhances the overall mental, physical, emotional and financial well-being of older adults in the community.
-Lifelong provides services and programs at it’s centrally located building in downtown Ithaca, at sites throughout Tompkins County, and virtually.
-Offered programs include Lifelong Learning classes, social activities, and the free tax preparation program.
+Lifelong enhances the overall mental, physical, emotional, and financial well-being of older adults in the community.
+Lifelong provides services and programs at its centrally located building in downtown Ithaca, at sites throughout Tompkins County, and virtually.
+Offered programs include Lifelong Learning classes, social activities, and a free tax preparation program.

 Loaves and Fishes of Tompkins County

 Loaves and Fishes of Tompkins County provides a place for free meals, hospitality, companionship, and advocacy for those in need, regardless of their faith, beliefs, or circumstances.
-For 40 years, Loaves and Fishes has been serving Tompkins County residents in need.
-Loaves & Fishes is the only community kitchen in Tompkins County open Monday through Friday.
-They are open year-round, including holidays.
+Loaves and Fishes has served Tompkins County residents in need for over 40 years, and it’s the only community kitchen in Tompkins County.
+They’re open Monday through Friday year-round, including holidays.

 Newfield Kitchen Cupboard